zeroc-ice/ice/android-compat/BuildInstructions.md

 4. If presented with an "Import Project from Gradle" dialog, select "Use default gradle wrapper" and press OK

 The Android Studio project contains a `testController` application for the Ice test suite.
 To run the application, select it in the configuration pull down and run it.

 ## Running the Test Suite

-To run the test suite you need to add `tools` and `platform-tools` directories of Android SDK to the PATH.
+To run the test suite you need to add the `tools` and `platform-tools` directories from the Android SDK to your PATH.

   On macOS you can use the following command: